zachbrehm/mccall_lab/content/authors/qidi_yang/_index.md

 # Username (this should match the folder name)
 authors:
-- yang
+- qidi_yang

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Computational Biology Student at Carnegie Mellon University
+role: MS Student in Computational Biology at Carnegie Mellon University

 # Organizations/Affiliations
 organizations: